tabarnak-st/nack/doc/installation.md

 [function]

 you can remove "//"

+#Cmake update and and downgrade

+- you can easy used what cmake compability version

+For Cmake 3.10.x used cmakelist.txt
+For older 3.x used cmakelist-old.txt and rename it change cmakelist.txt to cmakelist-new.txt

+#What new on cmake?
+try used git submodule init && git submodule update --remote on console and see log for it. or readme.md on modules

+#How to upgrade?
+go to terminal and input command cd DirhamCli

+after that git submodule init && git submodule update --remote

+then go to cd cmake && ./bootstrap

+after that make

+and final make install

+you have new cmake ;)

 For Become Collabolator can PM us!or just git push on develop. we will review your codes